richard93513/SpikingRx-on-OAI/README.md

 SpikingRx-on-OAI integrates a spiking neural network-based receiver into the OpenAirInterface (OAI) 5G NR downlink physical layer.

 The system performs end-to-end learning on full FFT-domain PDSCH resource grids and outputs log-likelihood ratios (LLRs), which are evaluated through the standard OAI rate recovery and LDPC decoding chain.
+The spiking dynamics introduce temporal sparsity and nonlinear thresholding, which acts as implicit denoising on FFT-domain complex-valued inputs, improving robustness under low SNR regimes.

 ---